Here you’ll find the answers to our most commonly asked questions.

 Foal App uses a smartphone attached to the mare's headstall to detect when she lies down, indicating that labour is starting, and notifies receivers with an alarm on their own phone.
 Using the inbuilt camera and microphone you can check on the mare even if you aren’t nearby.

 Foal App is free to download and use as a receiver, however to use it to monitor a mare you must purchase credit within the app.
 This credit is per week, but does not expire until it is assigned to a mare and consumed.
 Weekly credits cost $10-20 USD depending on quantity, larger purchases have a discounted rate.
-You will also need a Foal App pouch to attach the phone to your mare, which is $49.95 USD including postage.
+You will also need a Foal App pouch to attach the phone to your mare, which is $49.95 USD.

 You will need to put a second phone on your mare as you need a phone to receive the alarm as well.